kentlouisetonino/tinkering-linux/01-LFD103-Beginners-Guide-to-Linux-Kernel-Development/03-patches/02-patches.md

         - This componennt provides the author's name and email information.
         - This information can be specified when you run "git commit" or it can be configured in your ".gitconfig" file, which is a very convenient way to generate commits.

+    Author Date
+        - Auto-generated commit time and date.
+        - This value comes from the system time of your computer when you create the change.
 ```